sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/webhooks.md

 ### GitHub

 We support the `push` event for GitHub.
-In order to handle them you need to set up webhooks in GitHub and point it at a webhook receiver configured in Sourcegraph, as described [here](../config/webhooks.md).
+In order to handle them you need to set up webhooks in GitHub and point it at a incoming webhook configured in Sourcegraph, as described [here](../config/webhooks.md).